Russia finance ministry planning $4 billion Eurobond swap no earlier than September

-MOSCOW Russia's finance ministry will issue new Eurobonds in exchange for outstanding bonds no sooner than in September, Finance Minister Anton Siluanov said.
+MOSCOW (Reuters) - Russia's finance ministry will issue new Eurobonds in exchange for outstanding bonds no sooner than in September, Finance Minister Anton Siluanov said.

 The finance ministry plans to swap its outstanding Eurobonds worth $4 billion for new paper in order to postpone the repayment of foreign debt.